richelbilderbeek/dlip/report/README.md

 Main question:
-Can deep neural networks be used in phylogentics and if so how can it benefit from it?
+<b> Can deep neural networks be used in phylogentics and if so how can it benefit from it? </b>